kinseyda/kinseyda.github.io/README.md

 # Personal Site
-This is the Git repo for my personal website, [kinseyda.github.io](https://kinseyda.github.io/).
+This is the Github repository for my personal website, [kinseyda.github.io](https://kinseyda.github.io/).

+Built using Jekyll, the theme is [Hacker](https://github.com/pages-themes/hacker).